akshay4/Evervolv_3.2.0_4.2.2/README.md

-Evervovl 3.2.0p1 4.2.2 device tree for HTC Explorer
+Evervolv 3.2.0p1 4.2.2 device tree for HTC Explorer
 ===================================

 Evervolv 3.2 Device trees for HTC Explorer A310e